engovadzip/QA_guru_UI_project/README.md

 * [Selene](https://github.com/yashaka/selene?tab=readme-ov-file#installation).
 * [Allure Pytest](https://pypi.org/project/allure-pytest/).

-Also, download the repository with this projectgi on your PC/laptop:
+Also, download the repository with this project on your PC/laptop:
 * Click on "**<> Code**" on the [project page](https://github.com/engovadzip/QA_guru_project).
 * In the opened pop-up menu click on "**Download ZIP**".
 * Download it to preferred directory and unpack downloaded archive there.